mysweet/cockroachdb_docs_cn/design_cn.md

 output routers) plus identifiers for the input streams of the top node in the plan and the output streams of the (possibly multiple) bottom nodes.
 A node might be responsible for multiple heterogeneous flows.
-More commonly, when a node is the lease holder for multiple ranges from the same table involved in the query, it will run a `TableReader` configured with all the spans to be read across all the ranges local to the node.
+More commonly, when a node is the lease holder for multiple 域s from the same table involved in the query, it will run a `TableReader` configured with all the spans to be read across all the 域s local to the node.

 A node therefore implements a `ScheduleFlows` RPC which takes a set of flows, sets up the input and output [mailboxes](#mailboxes), creates the local processors and starts their execution.

-### Local scheduling of flows
+### 流的本地调度

 The simplest way to schedule the different processors locally on a node is
 concurrently: each data processor, synchronizer and router runs as a goroutine, with channels between them.
 The channels are buffered to synchronize producers and consumers to a controllable degree.

-### Mailboxes
+### 信箱

 Flows on different nodes communicate with each other over gRPC streams.
 To allow the producer and the consumer to start at different times,